YeeHo/Glutton/README.md

         False          # use log of the densisty distributions of Phi and Psi
                        # angles as probability function to generate angles

-        NOTE: if there is insufficient data to generate distributions, the choice can be [1]. use low resolution database - LEVEL3;
+        NOTE: if there are insufficient data to generate distributions, the choice can be [1]. use low resolution database - LEVEL3;
         [2]. increase the selected width of the chemical shift distribution.